U.S., Israel to hold major missile defense exercise

 “This exercise will improve the cooperative missile defense of Israel and will promote regional stability and help ensure our military edge,” he said.

-More than 3,500 U.S. personnel will take part in the drill, about 1,000 of them in Israel, Franklin said.
-The U.S. will spend $30 million dollars and Israel about 30 million shekels ($7.90 million) on the exercise.
+More than 3,500 U.S. personnel will take part in the drill, about 1,000 of them in Israel, Franklin said, putting a total price tag on the exercise at $60 million.

 The weapons will include U.S. Patriot missile batteries and an AEGIS ballistic missile defense ship, along with the multi-tiered missile defense system that Israel has been developing.
 All but one of the launches will be simulated.